skx/rss2hook/README.md

 requests to remote web-hooks when new items appear in an RSS feed.

 ## Rational

-I have a couple of webhooks in-place already which will take incoming HTTP requests and "do stuff" with them, for example:
+I have a couple of webhooks in-place already which will take incoming HTTP submissions and "do stuff" with them, for example:

 * Posting to my alerting system.
    * Which is called [purppura](https://github.com/skx/purppura/) and is pretty neat.